Valet12/Application-webpage/README.md

 # TRWebpage
- My webpage for the master in AI and machine learnign in the TU Darmstadt
+ My webpage for the master in AI and machine learnign in the TU Darmstadt.